pzq123456/pzq123456.github.io/README.md

 > - If you want to browser my blogs, you could first type `ls` to list all the files and then type `cd some_Blog.md` to open it.(e.g. `cd blogs/Blog0.md`)
 >    - It is a little bit cumbersome, but you can use the `Tab` key to auto-complete the file name.
 >    - In the `ls` list, you can directly copy the line which contains the file name you intend to open and paste it into the terminal, then press `Enter` to open it.
-> - I will insert the LLM (Large Language Model) to make the terminal more intelligent and user-friendly.
-You can just type `chat` to start a conversation with the LLM (PaLM2 from Google).
-In the feature, I will regularly use my blogs to fine-tune the LLM to make it more suitable for my site.
+> - You can just type `chat` to start a conversation with the LLM (PaLM2 from Google).In the feature, I will regularly use my blogs to fine-tune the LLM to make it more suitable for my site.

 </details>